EpeR1/munin-unifi/README.md

 6. Test the plugin with the `munin-run ubnt_unifi` command.

+7. Check for munin configuration with: `munin-run ubnt_unifi config` command.

-7. Debug information are available under `munin-run ubnt_unifi debug` command.
+8. Debug information are available under `munin-run ubnt_unifi debug` command.